azavea/temperate/doc/arch/adr-0002-frontend-framework.md

 The application developed in collaboration with ICLEI will be a standalone product.
 Application development is expected to be compressed to a relatively short time scale, on the order of 6-8 months.
 Our grant funding the work expires at the end of April 2018, and if the application does not gain traction, it would be a reasonable expectation to sunset it.

 Therefore, the largest factors influencing this decision are:
-- Can bootstrap to a working application quickly, without spending many hours configuring our development environment?
+- Can we bootstrap to a working application quickly, without spending many hours configuring our development environment?
 - Once bootstrapped, can we iterate on new features quickly?
 - Does our choice provide implementations for, or make it easy for us to implement the features we expect to be building?
 - Is it difficult for the team's developers, some who may not be particularly familiar or interested in client-side code, to be involved and make measurable contributions?
 What about if they are only irregularly contributing to the code?